ahanaraghuvanshi/node-telehash/README.md

 Send will send a telex directly to a switch given by it's ip:port.

-see the wall.js example for example dial,announce, and tap functions.
+see the wall.js example for example of dial,announce, and tap functions.

 ## Notes